livewyer-ops/poc-servicemesh2024/docs/test-report-istio.md

 | ----------------------- | -------------------------- |

 In summary, Istio Ambient is a great product, which is definitely faster and more performative than Istio Sidecar.
 Leveraging the strengths of Istio Sidecar, Istio Ambient effectively addresses performance and resource overhead issues and becomes a strong contender to all products from our service mesh comparison.
-However, it introduces operational complexity by using 2 additional helm charts and currently being in beta status, potentially impacting the upgrade cycle of your teams.
+However, the tested Istio Ambient is still in the beta phase, indicating that frequent changes, fixes and releases may occur.
+Implementing it prior to its general availability could result in additional maintenance overhead.

 Going back to the original purpose of this summary, we are unable to recommend a specific product, but we can provide an updated table of requirements, that may help you choose the right mesh.